 What is the difference between pre-approval and pre-qualification?

-Pre-approval, on the other hand, establishes your borrowing capacity more precisely, based on a number of factors including your credit score.
-The amount and the interest rate that National Bank offers you are usually guaranteed for 90 days.
-Pre‑approval is free, and there is no obligation to take out a loan afterwards.
+Pre-approval, on the other hand, establishes more precisely your borrowing capacity based on a number of factors including your credit score.
+It certifies that National Bank will lend you the money for the purchase, under certain conditions, and protects the loan rate against a rise for 90 days.

 Can I make my downpayment online?

 Absolutely.
 You can deposit your downpayment directly into your notary’s account using your online bank.
 It’s completely secure and as easy as paying a bill.

 Simply ask your notary for a coupon for voucher downpayment with a unique reference number.
 Then, add Assyst Paiement from the list of suppliers to your online bank, along with the number indicated on the voucher.
 The notary will receive the payment in 72 hours or less.

 My mortgage term is coming to an end.
 How do I renew it?

 When it comes time to renew your mortgage, call us at 1‑877‑281‑0144 and leave a message including your loan number.
 A member of our mortgage renewal team will be pleased to call you back.
 They’re available Monday to Friday from 9:00 a.m. to 8:30 p.m. and Saturday from 10:00 a.m. to 4:00 p.m.
 (Eastern Time).

 A renewal is an agreement on the conditions for a new term (duration, interest rate, payment frequency, etc.) once the current term is up.

 You don't need to wait until the end of your term to renew your mortgage.
 By renewing early, you may be able to lock in an attractive rate.
 Call us now at 1‑877‑281‑0144 to talk about it.